Your contributions keep the Midwest Internet Cooperative Exchange Running!

 - The steering committee created an Operations and

-- FWR Communications (now Cologix) donated space and power in
+- Cologix (was: FWR Communications) donated space and power in

 The Minnesota Gateway (the "511 building") in downtown Minneapolis.